A Rare Benedictine: The Advent of Brother Cadfael: The Price of Light

-Lord of the Manor Hamo FitzHamon, after a lifetime of lechery, overindulgence and general cruelty to his fellow men, reaches old age and begins worrying over some way to ensure his welcome into Heaven.
-Thoughts of charity for the poor are quickly discounted in favour of making a lavish gift to Shrewsbury Abbey, who he is sure can provide more "potent" and longer-lasting prayers for his soul.
-The gift is a beautiful pair of silver candlesticks for St. Mary's Altar, along with a donation to ensure the lighting of the Altar year-round.
+Hamo FitzHamon, Lord of the Manor, in his later years became concerned with securing spiritual benefits for his soul.
+Instead of pursuing charitable works for the poor, he chose to make a substantial donation to Shrewsbury Abbey.
+His gift consisted of a pair of silver candlesticks for St. Mary’s Altar, along with funds to support the continuous lighting of the altar.

 Hamo and a small party visit the Abbey for the formal bestowal of the gift, which are received with mixed feelings.
 While the candlesticks are undoubtedly exquisite, the Abbey's almoner laments that he would rather receive their value in cash, to help provide for the many poor sheltering in the Abbey, many of whom may die in the coming winter for lack of food or proper clothing.

 Hamo's young wife asks Cadfael, the Abbey's herbalist for a sleeping draught to help her rest.
 Later that evening, Cadfael comes back to his workshop and overhears the lady in dalliance with one of her husband's servants, indicating that she drugged her husband into slumber.

 In the morning, the candlesticks have disappeared from the altar, and a search of the Abbey fails to locate them.
 Hamo is livid, promising bloody retribution on the thief when he is caught.
 Cadfael, through patient investigation, finds the candlesticks hidden in a sack of lavender flowers in his own workshop, and identifies the thief as Lady FitzHamon's maidservant, Elfgiva.
 He confronts her in secret, and she says that the only theft committed was by Hamo: he commissioned the candlesticks from his villein, Elfgiva's fiancé Alard, promising him his freedom in return.
 But when Alard completed his craft, Hamo reneged and sent Alard to do manual labour on one of his estates.
 Alard escaped a year ago, and within three days Hamo will be unable to reclaim him by law.
 Elfgiva has been awaiting her own chance to run and reunite with him.
 She pledges that if she finds him, she will convince him to sell the candlesticks and donate the proceeds to the Abbey.

 Fully in sympathy with Elfgiva and Alard, Cadfael allows her to disappear from the Abbey with the candlesticks.
 Hamo is enraged, believing her to be the thief of the candlesticks, but Lady FitzHamon (after a word in her ear from Cadfael) realises that Elfgiva could expose her infidelity on the night of the theft, and quickly speaks up and says Elfgiva was attending her in her bedchamber that night.

 A few days after a disgruntled Hamo departs, the almoner is ecstatic to find a basket dropped anonymously at the Abbey gate, filled with enough gold coins to provide for those most in need during the winter.